Aleksanaa/dn42-aleksana/README.md

 6. If the port you provide is `2<my asn last 4 digits>`, in this case `20365`, you can skip it as well.
 If you do not want to provide an address, the port should also be ignored.

-7. The preshared key is not necessary.
-Write it if you want to set one.
+7. The preshared key is not recommended to use because it is meant to be private.
+However, if you still want to include it for some reasons, you can still write it there.

 This is another example, which peers with DN42 address instead of link-local one.